Aayushbohora/Bluetooth_Module-from-scratch/README.md

-# 📡 Audio-Based Bluetooth Control System (Arduino + Earbuds)
+# 📡 Audio-Based Bluetooth Module System (Arduino + Earbuds)

 ## Overview

 This project demonstrates how digital commands can be transmitted wirelessly using **Bluetooth audio signals** and decoded on an Arduino using **frequency analysis**.

-Instead of sending data directly through Bluetooth protocols, this system converts commands into **sound waves**, sends them through Bluetooth audio, and then reconstructs the data on the receiver side.
+Instead of sending data directly through Bluetooth protocols or module like HC-05, this system converts commands into **sound waves**, sends them through Bluetooth audio, and then reconstructs the data on the receiver side.

-This approach is similar to how old **dial-up modems** worked and is used here for learning and experimentation.
+This approach is used to make a bt module from scratch and this cant be used for heavy works so it is used only for learning and experimentation.

 ---